tomzx/blog.tomrochette.com-content/agi/automatic-template-extraction/article.md

 * Grammar induction
 * Compression
 * Diff/match/patch
+* Fragment extraction, then wildcard pattern generation
+* Lexer-like that will replace a whole sequence if it is already in the grammar instead of doing character by character replacement like sequitur

 # Overview
 * Extract textual templates from any language (basically tries to find repetitions/patterns)